sixlive/laravel-json-schema-assertions/README.md

 ## Usage

-If you are making use of external schema refrences e.g. `$ref: 'bar.json`, you mush reference the schema through file path or using the config path resolution.
+If you are making use of external schema refrences e.g. `$ref: 'bar.json`, you must reference the schema through file path or using the config path resolution.

 ```
 ├── app